lexyblazy/Ovanah/README.md

 I assumed it may be too much overhead since the entire app design was simple.<br>
 However I can hook it up in less than 30 minutes if required.<br>
-Also ,I intially wanted to make use of a full fledged material ui react framework [MaterialUI](https://material-ui.com/), but it might too much of an overhead and unnecessary bundle size in this context.
+Also ,I intially wanted to make use of a full fledged material ui react framework [MaterialUI](https://material-ui.com/), but it might too much of an overhead and unnecessary bundle size in this context.<br>
+Re: 5 day weather forecast <br>
+The API returned 6 days weather forecast, so I render all 6

 ### `npm run build`